 However, production issues at Aerojet, including missed delivery targets to prime defence manufacturers, generated angst within the industry and concerns in Washington about the stability of a critical supply chain.

 That led L3Harris to make a $4.7 billion offer for Aerojet in late 2022, a deal that cleared regulatory scrutiny in 2023.
-Some 18-months later, L3Harris says Aerojet Rocketdyne is on a stable path, booking “significant new business”.
+Some 18 months later, L3Harris says Aerojet Rocketdyne is on a stable path, booking “significant new business”.

 “There’s just more demand there than there is supply,” he says.
 “We welcome the competition.
 We think we have the best technology.
 We have the infrastructure.”

 L3Harris is planning to significantly expand its production of motors for the precision rockets fired by the US Army’s long-range artillery system – the same engines Lockheed and General Dynamics are planning to assemble themselves.
-Aerojet currently produces 8,000 SRMs for that system annually, but Kubasic says the rate will climb to at least 10,000 and could eventually hit 14,000.
+Aerojet currently produces 8,000 SRMs for that system annually, but Kubasik says the rate will climb to at least 10,000 and could eventually hit 14,000.

 The L3Harris CEO adds that Aerojet delivers some 100,000 SRMs of various types annually, just from one facility, also in Camden, Arkansas.